How can I join?

-The project is on very Thursday from 11am-4pm at the Chard Young People’s Center.
+The project is on very Thursday from 11am-4pm at Chard Rugby Club, Essex Close.
 You’re welcome to join us at any point inside that time bracket and stay as little or as long as you’d like – provided you’ve met us before of course!

 Do I need to bring anything with me?